Culturally-responsive employment support for refugees with disability

 Answers to questions you might have

-What is Inclusive Employment Australia (IEA)?
+What is the Inclusive Employment Australia (IEA) program?

 Inclusive Employment Australia (IEA) is a federal program that helps people with disability, injury or health conditions prepare for work, find suitable employment, and maintain it over time.
+It offers inclusive employment for people with injury or illness.

 To access IEA services, individuals generally need to meet the general eligibility criteria, unless they qualify under a special eligibility pathway.